aaronlahey/aaronlahey.github.io/_posts/2015-10-04-selection-sort.markdown

             // start at our current index and look for the smallest element for(int j = i; j < length; j++) {
-                if(isLessThan(elements, j, min)) {
-                    // keep track of the current element when its smaller
-                    // than our known smallest element.
+                // when the current element is smaller than the known smallest element... if(isLessThan(elements, j, min)) {
-                    min = j;
+                    // then remember that element as the smallest min = j;
                 }
             }

             // after observing every element, swap the current element and
             // the known smallest element.
             swap(elements, min, i);
         }
     }

-    private boolean isLessThan(T[] elements, int a, int b) {
+    private boolean isLessThan(T[] elements, int i, int j) {
-        return elements[a].compareTo(elements[b]) < 0;
+        return elements[i].compareTo(elements[j]) < 0;
     }

     private void swap(T[] elements, int i, int j) {